nosas/blog/toonvision/object_detection/article.md

 The trained SSD model does not detect Toons.
 In fact, the Toons it does detect are classified as Cogs.
+This issue is largely due to the massive dataset imbalance: 526 Cog samples and 148 Toon samples.
 There are two solutions: Increase weights of Toon localization and classification during training or modify entire dataset to include only Cogs.

 Recall that the goal of ToonVision is for a Toon to see Cogs.
 Given that it's more important to detect Cogs, I will exclude Toons from the dataset.
 I generated new TensorFlow record files which consist purely of Cogs and excluded any images that contained only Toons.
+Issue #3 resolved!

+#### Dataset inconsistencies

+This is probably an uncommon issue.
+When creating the binary and multi-class classification models, I opted to only include clear, non-obstructed Cog and Toon samples.
+This means I did not put bounding boxes on entities that were occluded by another object.
+However, the trained SSD model detects and classifies occluded Cogs!

+*Why is it bad for the model to detect objects that I did not classify in the training set?*
+It negatively affects the training loss.
+More specifically, the localization loss increases during training.

+*What's causing the loss increase?*
+During training, the localization loss is calculated in part by how accurate the model's predicted bounding boxes compares to the ground truth bounding boxes.
+In object detection terms, the bounding box accuracy is called the **Intersection over Union** (IoU).
+IoU scores the overlap of the predicted box and the ground truth box.
+The higher the IoU score, the higher the accuracy.
+If there's no ground truth box, however, the IoU score will be zero and training loss will increase.

+*How does this inconsistency affect training?*
+The inconsistency did not affect the model's performance, but it decreased training performance and convergence.

+<font style="color:red">TODO: Insert Tensorboard loss graphs</font>

+*How can I resolve the issue?*
+I would have to go through the dataset and label the non-labeled Cogs.
+Alternatively, I could run the entire dataset through the model and compare the number of detected objects against the ground truth.
+If there's a discrepancy, I can manually review the ground truth labels and correct them if needed.

+In short, the model localizes objects that I did not declare as ground truth.
+It slowed down training but did not affect performance too much.
+Issue #4 explained, but unresolved!

 ---
 ## Extract objects from an image